How Do electric dirt bikes Compare to Gas?

 Speed

-Dirt bikes are known for speed, with some machines reaching 60 mph.
-However, you’ll need a gas-powered dirt bike to get these high speeds.
-Most run on gasoline because of their efficiency, but you’ll see a diesel-powered one occasionally.
+Dirt bikes are known for speed, with some reaching 60 mph.
+However, you’ll need a gas-powered dirt bike to achieve these high speeds.
+Most run on gasoline because of their efficiency, but you’ll occasionally see a diesel-powered one.

 They have more powerful motors than electric dirt bikes and reach higher speeds.